 - Do you drive off main streets and roads in winter?

-Seeing as we are almost at the year’s end and winter is nearly upon us, when you have all the corresponding answers, visit your trusted mechanic and consult our certified and experienced technicians here at CRS Automotive about the latest tire technology and how tires perform in different environments.
+Are you unsure when to install winter tires on your vehicle?
+Seeing as we are almost at the year’s end and winter is nearly upon us, when you have all the corresponding answers, visit your trusted mechanic and consult our certified and experienced technicians here at CRS Automotive Hamilton about the latest tire technology and how tires perform in different environments.

 We will be more than happy to keep you safe this winter.
-Visit us today – our repair shops are in Hamilton!
+Visit us today to install winter tires at our CRS Automotive repair shop in Hamilton!

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.